Visual Expert server configuration guide

 Any version of SQL Server could be used, except for Express Edition or Local DB, which do not use all the RAM and CPU available on the machine.

-If you don't have a SQL Server license available, you can install SQL Server Developer Edition – free of charge – since it will be used in the context of your development activities, and not in an application production context.
+If you don't have a SQL Server instance available, you can install SQL Server Developer Edition.
+It's free of charge since it will be used for your development activities.

-Download and install Visual Expert from this page.
+Step 3 – Download and install Visual Expert

-Step 3 – Create a Repository, get a License Key
+Step 4 – Create a Repository and get a License Key

 After the Visual Expert installation, a wizard will guide you to:

-This primarily consists in selecting the code & database(s) you wish to analyze.
+This consists in selecting the code & database(s) you wish to analyze.

 Several options are available.
 You can combine them in a single project:

-Once the code selection is completed, the analysis will start.
-A window will show the analysis progress, and potential warnings.
+Once this step is completed, the code analysis will start.
+A window will show the analysis progress.

 Visual Expert Web allows your team to access code analysis results through a standard web browser, without installing any software on their workstations.